ljrn8/AB-resistance-in-ecoli/README.md

 Snp calling pipeline for predicting Antibiotic resistance in E.coli from SNP's.
 Below is a description of the folder strucuture.
 To see the main results and code I recomend referring to "EDA and ML"/TODO or "Variant calling pipeline"/Scripts

+## TODO
+- add final notebook and change to links + add diagrams to README

 ## EDA and ML